mathworks/matlab-gitlab-ci-template/README.md

   script: matlab -batch "results = runtests('IncludeSubfolders',true), assertSuccess(results);"
 ```
 ### Run Tests and Generate Artifacts
-Run the tests in your MATLAB project, and generate a JUnit test results report and a Cobertura code coverage report.
+Run the tests in your MATLAB project, and produce test results in JUnit-style XML format and code coverage results in Cobertura XML format.
 Fail the build if any of the tests fail.

 ```yaml
 test_artifacts: